-Carolina Panthers' Christian McCaffrey drives internet wild with jacked look
+Carolina Panthers' Christian McCaffrey drives Internet wild with jacked look

 The Carolina Panthers on Tuesday released a fresh photo of running back Christian McCaffrey performing on-field workouts — and his new look immediately drove the internet wild.